 WaterWipes case study

-Ireland-based health and beauty company, WaterWipes, began working with Amazon Advertising by leveraging sponsored ads search advertising solutions, reaching shoppers using keyword targeting.
+Ireland-based health and beauty company WaterWipes began working with Amazon Ads by leveraging sponsored ads search advertising solutions, reaching shoppers using keyword targeting.

-As part of the campaign with the Amazon DSP, they leveraged display ads with e-commerce creative to deliver high-performing creative to Amazon audiences – integrating the power of unique and familiar Amazon features, such as customer reviews, voucher offers, Add to Basket and shop now.
+As a part of the campaign with the Amazon DSP, they leveraged display ads with e-commerce creative to deliver high-performing creative to Amazon audiences—integrating the power of unique and familiar Amazon features such as customer reviews, coupon offers, Add to Cart, and Shop now.

 Campaign success metrics

 Provided with robust performance analytics, the mix of search and display delivered powerful results for WaterWipes.
-The campaign resulted in a combined return on ad spend (ROAS) of £8.12 from merchandise sales on Amazon vs their goal of a £1 ROAS.
+The campaign resulted in a combined ROAS (return on ad spend) of £8.12 from merchandise sales on Amazon versus their goal of a £1 ROAS.

 Beyond sales, WaterWipe’s brand index increased during the campaign and remained above the category index post-campaign.

-Internal Amazon data (10/02/17-10/03/17).
+Internal Amazon data (2/10/17 – 3/10/17).
 Note there are range of inputs that impact changes in branded search and earned media/organic exposure on Amazon.
-Branded search: % change in indexed keyword searches of advertised brand or products during the campaign period (vs pre-campaign period).
+Branded Search: % change in indexed keyword searches of advertised brand or products during the campaign period (vs. pre-campaign period).